By Sarah Johnson

 In Minneapolis, it happens in the fall.
 In Tours, it happens in the spring.
 For Minneapolis’s sister city, it’s time again for that democratic tradition…elections.
 I was lucky enough to be in Tours in the spring of 2012 for the presidential election between François Hollande and Nicolas Sarkozy and was graciously allowed to visit city hall to see French democracy in action.
 In one notable difference from Minneapolis, residents are required to show a photo ID before casting their ballot.
 They also receive results much quicker- since France is only about the size of Texas, by about 8 p.m. on election night it was clear that Hollande had won.

-This spring in Tours brings their municipal elections.
+This March in Tours brings their municipal elections.
 Jean Germain, the current mayor of Tours, is running for re-election on the Socialist party ticket.
 One of the first differences you notice between the cities is the size of the city council.
 In Minneapolis, a city of approximately 400,000, there are thirteen council members.
 In Tours, a city of about 135,000, there are 55 council members.
 Continue Reading

 Meet our newest blogger and Sister Cities friend, Maëliss Saulnier.
 Maëliss lives and works in Tours as a translator.

 On February 14th, the French, like Americans, celebrate love.
 It’s the one time of year when we indulge our loved ones in expressions of affection.

 In France, giving presents is customary for most special occasions.
 But on Valentine’s Day, the romantic side of the French intensifies.
 Local Valentine’s Day traditions, like ones in the states, are for the most part the same.
 Boxes of fine chocolates.
 Bouquets of flowers.
 Then there are the extraordinary, unique experiences such as wine-tastings and gourmet culinary dinners set in medieval castles that transport lovers to a different time.